Glamping in Snowy Mountains

 21 sites · Lodging, RVs, Tents600 acres · Tinderry, NSW

 This is a working farm approx 70% cleared remainder bush.
-Sub Alpine so the temperature can change quickly and snow, there are currently 5 paddocks available no set campsites you pick your own site, also available is a self-contained cottage (view our separate listing for Calabash Manager's Cottage).
+Sub Alpine so the temperature can change quickly and snow, the area has quite a verity of bird and animals.
+There are currently 5 paddocks available no set campsites you pick your own site near mountain stream or in the bush also available is a self-contained cottage (view our separate listing for Calabash Manager's Cottage).
 This has 4 bedrooms bathroom and kitchen heating when required is a slow combustion wood stove very relaxing.
 There are no amenities for campers, please BYO and leave no trace.
 There is plenty of branches and wood on the ground for a fire but please no fires when fire bans in place.
 Dogs are OK but as we are a sheep property they must be well controlled and on a leash and not left to roam.
 We prefer smaller dogs.
 Campfires permitted when restrictions aren't in place.
 Plenty of firewood around to gather your own.
 If you want it cut it for you then buy some as an extra and add it to your order.
 Please check with the host on arrival regarding local fire conditions.
 No set areas for camping - choose when you get here.
 Suitable for caravans, motor homes, tents.
 Lots of options!
 No mobile phone reception if you walk around the paddock you may get a signal, If you need to contact us once you have a booking, contact us via email or landline.
 Temperature can change quickly and in winter you could be snowed in, so be prepared.

 Pets